 I like to have several types of thermometer in my aquarium system to make it easy to ensure all are reading correctly.
 It also adds redundancy which is important for this parameter:

-Glass Thermometer – See my recommendation here at Marine Depot
+Glass Thermometer – See my recommendation here at Amazon.com

 I have a glass thermometer in my sump which I look at each time I’m there.
 It’s just a simple old-school style thermometer that sticks to the glass with a rubber suction cup.
 Simple, but very effective.

-Digital Thermometer – See my recommendation here at Marine Depot
+Digital Thermometer – See my recommendation here at Amazon.com

 I have a digital thermometer discretely stuck to the back corner of my aquarium which I glance at every time I walk past.
 This is a habit I recommend everyone gets into.
 I love this one as it has High & Low Temperature Alarms which really grab your attention if something starts to go awry.
 These are great for those without an Aquarium Controller!

-Aquarium Controller – Click Here to read more at Marine Depot
+Aquarium Controller – Click Here to read more about them in my other post

 I have another digital temperature probe linked to my aquarium controller.

 Aquarium controllers are expensive but they do so much to monitor and control your parameters.
 I would never have an aquarium without one!